opendatasoft/ods-documentation/source/sourcing_and_processing_data/adding_processors_to_a_dataset.rst

 Adding processors to a dataset
 ==============================

-Processors are tools that can be added to a dataset in order to modify, improve or enrich its data.
+Processors are tools that can be used in order to modify, improve or enrich the data of a dataset.
 In the OpenDataSoft platform, processors are classified in 4 different categories:

 * Processors for geographical mapping
 * Processors for dates handling